-Tilly is a 10-year-old Springer Spaniel/Labrador cross, born on a farm in Tiverton, Devon.
+Tilly is an 11-year-old Springer Spaniel/Labrador cross, born on a farm in Tiverton, Devon.
 She's been with us since she was 8 weeks old, a beloved member of the family and my daily companion when I'm at work in the studio.

-"The Dog's Tales" is a series of post from Tilly's point of view.
+"The Dog's Tales" is a silly series of post from Tilly's point of view.
+And this post tells the story of how our dear girl first came to us.

 "Dog's Life: Part I" and "Dog's Life: Part II" are posts containing photographs of writers & artists with their dogs, from Mark Twain, Charles Dickens, and Beatrix Potter to Maurice Sendak, Isabel Allende, and Stephen King.